bmphx2/CTFs/P.W.N.University2018/babypwn/README.md

 ELF protections:

-So there's no canary, no PIE, no Fortify and partil RelRo.
+So there's no canary, no PIE and no Fortify.

 ![proctections](baby_0.png)